itb-community/ftldat-rs/README.md

 This library also supports the PKG format used by FTL after version 1.6.1.

-This library is intended to be loaded and interfaced with via Lua scripts.

 # Usage

 Opening a package is fairly straightforward: